Guiguerreiro39/siggn/packages/react/README.md

 # @siggn/react

-React hooks for `@siggn/core`, providing a simple and idiomatic way to integrate the event bus with your React components.
+React package for `@siggn/core`, providing a simple and idiomatic way to integrate the event bus with your React components.

 ## Features